-In this installment, as promised, you’ll learn how Eye Movement Desensitization and Reprocessing (EMDR) can help you un-stick these experiences and move them to where they belong.
+In this installment, as promised, you’ll learn how Eye Movement Desensitization and Reprocessing (EMDR) can help you “un-stick” past traumatic experiences and move them to where they belong.

 But first, let’s take a brief look at how your brain processes information.